 - 4. Start with the 20Hz.wav file - a.
 Press play and listen to the file. - b.
 It's likely you won't be able to hear it.
 Why is that the case? - c.
 Repeat with the 50Hz.wav file.
 Can you hear anything? - 5.
-Now move on to the remaining files you should definitely be able to hear these. - a.
+Now move on to the remaining files you should definitely be able to hear these. a.
 Open the 100Hz file.
 Listen to it up until the halfway point and keep track of how loud it is to you (This is very subjective).
-Use this perceived loudness as the baseline for the subsequent files.
+Use this perceived loudness as the baseline for the subsequent files when asked about the relative loudness of the waves.

-- b.
-For the remaining files, press play and pause as soon as you perceive the tone to be of equal loudness to the previous tone. - c.
+b.
+For the remaining files, press play and pause as soon as you perceive the tone to be of equal loudness to the previous tone.

+c.
 Take note of the time and use the following equation to calculate the amplitude of the frequency: